Destination | Nepal |

 You might require two nights of hotel stays in Kathmandu before and after the trek, which is not included in the package.
 Kathmandu has a wide range of hotels for all budgets and tastes.

-Hot showers, Wi-Fi will be available at an extra cost in trek regions.
+Hot showers and Wi-Fi will be available at an extra cost in trek regions.

 Meals

-Annapurna Trek takes you at elevations around the world’s highest peaks, which means your body needs enough carbohydrate, protein, nutrition.
+Annapurna trek takes you to high elevations around the world’s highest peaks, which means your body needs enough carbohydrates, protein, and other nutrition.
 You will get nutritious food throughout the trek, but you may not get all the options available in big cities.

-Thirteen Dinners - Dhal, Bhat & Tarkari, Tibetan Bread, Various Soups, Sherpa Stew, Steaks, Sandwiches, Momo (dumplings), Macaroni, Tenduk Spaghetti, Noodles Thukpa, Pasta, Vegetable curry, Potatoes items, Vegetable and salad Pizza (Tomato, Mushroom, Mixed), Snacks (Papad, Prawn), Korean Raman, Desserts items (Rice Pudding, Apple pie), etc.
+Thirteen dinners - Dhal, Bhat & Tarkari, Tibetan Bread, Various Soups, Sherpa Stew, Steaks, Sandwiches, Momo (dumplings), Macaroni, Tenduk Spaghetti, Noodles Thukpa, Pasta, Vegetable curry, Potatoes items, Vegetable and salad Pizza (Tomato, Mushroom, Mixed), Snacks (Papad, Prawn), Korean Ramen, Dessert items (Rice Pudding, Apple pie), etc.

 Though plenty of non-veg items will be available in the trekking regions, we don’t recommend them because the meat in such places may not be hygienic and healthy.
 We highly encourage you to avoid dairy, alcoholic drinks, caffeinated items, and hot chocolates.